 5. Brave Search API

 Brave Search API stands out with its own independent search index of 30+ billion pages.
-Unlike competitors that rely on Bing or Google, Brave crawls and indexes the web itself.
-This matters more than ever with Bing’s API sunset creating dependency concerns for search services.
+Unlike some competitors that may rely on Bing or Google, Brave crawls and indexes the web itself.
+This may be a consideration given Bing's API changes affecting some search services.

 | Feature | Brave Search API | Exa |